 All marketable securities held at December 31, 2020 had effective maturities of less than one year.
-There were no realized gains or losses recognized on the sale or maturity of available-for-sale debt securities during the year ended December 31, 2020 and as a result, the Company did not reclassify any amounts out of accumulated comprehensive loss.
-No marketable securities with unrealized losses as of December 31, 2020.
-All marketable securities with unrealized losses as of December 31, 2019 have been in a loss position for less than twelve months and the loss is not material.
-These marketable securities were not considered to be other-than-temporarily impaired.
+There were no marketable securities with unrealized losses as of December 31, 2020.
+The Company did not realized any gains or losses recognized on the sale or maturity of available-for-sale debt securities during the year ended December 31, 2021 and as a result, the Company did not reclassify any amounts out of accumulated comprehensive loss.
+There were no impairment charges or recoveries recorded during the years ended December 31, 2021.